39 Melakhot: Kneading/Amalgamation

-Only producing a Blilah Avah is biblically forbidden.
-A Blilah Raḥa mixture is rabbinically forbidden but may be produced by using a shinui (unusual mode), such as the reversing the adding of the ingredients or mixing in crisscross rather than circular motions.
-As Davar Nozel and Ḥatiḥot Gedolot are not really mixtures, even after adding the liquid to the solid, making them is permitted even without a shinui.
+Only producing a Belilah Avah is biblically forbidden.

+A Blilah Raḥa mixture is rabbinically forbidden but may be produced by using a shinui (unusual mode), such as the reversing the adding of the ingredients and either mixing in crisscross rather than circular motions or mixing with the handle-end of a utensil.

+As Mashkeh/Davar Nozel and Ḥatikhot Gedolot are not really mixtures, even after adding the liquid to the solid, making them is fully permitted not requiring shinui (unusual mode).